CaesarXInsanium/ArtOfComputerProgrammingNotes/README.md

 ## Procedure For Reading Sections

-- take handwritten notes on long paragraph sections
+- Take handwritten notes on long paragraph sections
 - explore math concepts
+  - in retrospect the author does say to skim the math.
-- finish draft on sketchbook
+- Finish draft on sketchbook
 - finalize in org document